brianzinn/react-babylonjs/README - Copy.md

 ## Release History and changes
 > [Changes and commit history](docs/changes.md)

-## Storybook
-~50 sample web pages with viewable source code on [github pages](https://brianzinn.github.io/react-babylonjs/).

 ## Example Projects
+* The storybook pages for this project have the source code embedded in the page and are live on [github pages](https://brianzinn.github.io/react-babylonjs/).
 * [Create React App (JavaScript)](https://github.com/brianzinn/create-react-app-babylonjs) CRA JavaScript implementation.
 Github pages has live examples of typical and declarative usage some with Redux.
 * [Create React App (TypeScript)](https://github.com/brianzinn/create-react-app-typescript-babylonjs) CRA 3 TypeScript.
 Examples of physics, shadows, etc.